Eppo-exp/eppo-docs/docs/administration/email-notifications.md

 ![Enable team level notifications](/img/administration/User-profile-menu.png)

 To turn your notifications on, toggle the switch to the right of your email.
-You can configure which types of notifications you'll recieve by checking the boxes for each option.
+You can configure which types of notifications you'll receive by checking the boxes for each option.

 To turn off email notifications, return to the profile menu and toggle notifications off.